 I set my tool cabinet on the top of a pair of metal storage cabinets; however, this cabinet could be hung from the ceiling or from the wall using lag bolts in much the same way an installer of kitchen cabinets would hang top cupboards.
 If you’re going to do this, I would add strips of solid material to the areas through which the lag bolts will pass because ¾" birch plywood simply isn’t tough enough for such an application.

-TOOLS USED IN THIS PROJECT Jointer, thickness planer, bandsaw, clamps, table saw, dado stack, bench vise, screwdriver, square, rule, utility knife, cut-off box or miter gauge, molding plane or router bit for molding. optional: shooting board, jointing plane, or beading bit for router.
+Jointer, thickness planer, bandsaw, clamps, table saw, dado stack, bench vise, screwdriver, square, rule, utility knife, cut-off box or miter gauge, molding plane or router bit for molding.
+Optional: shooting board, jointing plane, smoothing plane, ¼" side bead plane or beading bit for router.

 You must be logged in to write a comment.
 Log In